 Telecommunications Infrastructure.
 Adequate cell phone coverage and high-speed internet for business development, home occupations, remote work and general household use.
-The Town supports efforts to improve cellular and high-speed internet service in town that does not have an undue adverse impact on the character of the area.
+The Town of Grand Isle supports efforts to improve cellular and high-speed internet service in town that does not have an undue adverse impact on the character of the area.